esamattis/tmpshare/README.md

 Like https://transfer.sh/ but with following differences:

 - Shared files are deleted immediately once they are downloaded
-- Files are encrypted on the server no encryption key is saved on the server
+- Files are encrypted on the server and no encryption key is saved on the server

 ## Installation